aiyarankith/ThumbtackSampleDatabase/README.md

     COMMIT – Close all open transaction blocks, permanently applying the changes made in them.
 Print nothing if successful, or print NO TRANSACTION if no transaction is in progress.

+Examples:
+---

+`SET a 10
+SET b 10
+NUMEQUALTO 10
+NUMEQUALTO 20
+SET b 30
+NUMEQUALTO 10
+END`

+`BEGIN
+SET a 10
+GET a
+BEGIN
+SET a 20
+GET a
+ROLLBACK
+GET a
+ROLLBACK
+GET a
+END`